 The program policy regarding the speech-language competence of students in the program is consistent with the Technical Report issued by the American Speech Language and Hearing Association.
 All students, as do all speakers, speak with an accent and/or dialect.
 To ensure the equitable treatment of all students in the program, all students regardless of accent or dialect must be able to model the sounds and grammar of standard or mainstream English.

 Will I be able to book a vacation for December, spring break week or summer now?
 What dates will I not be in school or practicum?

-Hours are specific to each of the practicum sites, and students should not schedule a vacation without talking with professors to determine the schedule for the final examination, the practicum coordinator, and practicum site supervisor.
+The course schedule varies from semester to semester.
+Hours for each practicum site are specific to that placement.
+Students should not schedule a vacation without speaking with professors to determine the schedule for the final examination.In addition, students should speak with the practicum coordinator and practicum site supervisors regarding clinical responsibilities prior to making any travel arrangements the practicum coordinator, and practicum site supervisor.

 When can I visit the Armstrong graduate program in speech-language pathology?

-A graduate school presentation for prospective students will be offered on the first Friday of the month at 4:00 - 5:00 PM beginning in October through May in 150 Ashmore Hall.
-Please call the program desk to reserve a place in the program.
+Prescheduled graduate school presentations for prospective students are offered throughout the academic school year..
 Individual meetings can be requested depending on the availability of the Communication Sciences & Disorders faculty.
-Please contact the following number for further information: 912.344.2969
+Please contact the following number for further information: 912.344.2969.